protocolguild/documentation/docs/02-membership.md

 ## 2.1 Active Members

 The membership is a set of people working within the eligible projects who have also opted into Protocol Guild.
-As of the last onchain update (Feb 14, 2024) Protocol Guild had 167 members who cumulatively contributed over 600 years of effort to protocol stewardship.
+As of the last onchain update (May 21, 2024) Protocol Guild had 177 members who cumulatively contributed over 600 years of effort to protocol stewardship.
 See the latest membership numbers [here](https://dune.com/protocolguild/protocol-guild#membership).

 | Name | Multiplier | Team | Eligible Work |
 | :--- | :--- | :--- | :--- |